rabbitmq/erlang-rpm/README.md

  * RHEL or CentOS 8
  * RHEL or CentOS 7
+ * Rocky Linux

-The CentOS 8 version of the package usually works as expected on modern Fedora releases.
+The CentOS 8 version of the package usually works as expected on modern Fedora releases and Rocky Linux.

 ## Release Artifacts